ajnebro/jMSA/docs/examples.rst

  .. figure:: /docs/resources/images/AlineamientoGrupo2.jpeg

 The alignment shown has been done with 'Clustalw', a tool for biological sequence alignments.
-Finally, we run the class 'Example2' and get the following information:
+Finally, let's pass this alignment to the 'Examples2' class and run it.We get the following information:

  .. figure:: /docs/resources/images/ResultadosExample2.png